datacite/adr/doc/adr/0002-queue-worker-instances.md

 The code base does not change aside from a new environment variable to be able to disable queue message processing, this allows instances to be run in a state where they will not run the shorokyun queue processing worker.

+On AWS ECS via Terraform in Mastino a new Container instance will be spun up that does not receive web requests via the load balancer.
+Existing containers will have the queue processing disabled.

 See also: [datacite/datacite#1848](https://github.com/datacite/datacite#1848)

 ## Consequences